TeamSuman/WeTICA/README.md

 ## Data Analysis

-To compute the kinetic observables, a jupyter notebook is provided in the "Analysis notebooks" folder of this repository.
+To compute the Mean first passage time (MFPT), a jupyter notebook is provided in the "Analysis notebooks" folder of this repository.
 Three major analysis tutorials are provided in this notebook as follows:

     A) Convergence check
-    B) Mean first passage time (MFPT) calculation
+    B) MFPT calculation
     C) Generation of WE productive trajectory

-Open the notebook and follow the instructions to calculate the above mentioned quantities.
-No major a priori knowledge about the HDF5 file is required to run the notebook.
+For further information, visit wepy documentation (https://adicksonlab.github.io/wepy/_source/tutorials/data_analysis/index.html).